 The smallest room at the hotel, The Den, is conveniently close to the pool for dipping in and out of, and The Pad has its own private patio and living room.
 Both are suited to travellers on a budget.

 Meals are taken on the open terrace of the Mille Fleurs restaurant, which has a terrific ocean view, and is one of the best on the island.
 The a la carte menu changes daily and is a sumptuous mixture of Jamaican and Continental food, using locally sourced seasonal produce.

-Breakfast is a generous spread of artisan cheeses, callaloo omelettes, homemade museli and yoghurt, fresh fruit, local jams (papaya, mango) and several types of home-baked bread (mango and banana were our favourites); you can also order something hot from the a la carte menu.
+Breakfast (not included in the rates) is a generous spread of artisan cheeses, callaloo omelettes, homemade museli and yoghurt, fresh fruit, local jams (papaya, mango) and several types of home-baked bread (mango and banana were our favourites); you can also order something hot from the a la carte menu.

 Lunch could be grilled tuna salad with cashews and Jamaica spices or jerk chicken, but most guests are out and about dining at one of the informal beachside eateries; the hotel can also make up a picnic lunch on request.

 The inventive 3-course dinner menu offers several delicious options, such as shrimp-filled plantain boats, seared citrus Mahi Mahi with orange cucumber, or lobster and crab steamed in beer, with treats like mango souffle for dessert.

 In keeping with the hotel's drive to reduce carbon emissions, the restaurant offers Meatless Mondays, where the menu showcases a choice of fusion vegetarian dishes such as callaloo and feta quiche, spicy okra and tomato with yoghurt or ackee soufflé with a creamy thyme sauce.

 If you're staying for a few days and want a change of scene, venture downhill to the eateries in Port Antonio.

 - Vegetarian options